-Quaker origins are Christian but we have no creed, no set of beliefs on which all Friends agree.
+Quaker origins are Christian, but we have no creed, no set of beliefs on which all Friends agree.
 Many members of Westminster meeting consider themselves Christian, and many do not.
-However, there are concerns on which Friends are in unity, resulting in testimonies on such topics as simplicity, equality, truth and integrity, and peace:
+However, there are concerns on which Friends are in unity, resulting in testimonies on such topics as Simplicity, Equality, Integrity, Peace and Stewardship of the Earth:

 - There is something sacred in every person